19hours/sg-statutes/Acts/Central Provident Fund Act.md

 ### Withdrawal from medisave account of deceased member

-116A\.—(1) Notwithstanding section 24(3A), on or after the death of a member of the Fund, the Board may, subject to such conditions as the Minister may from time to time impose, permit the withdrawal, for one or more of the following purposes, of the whole or any part of the sum standing to the member’s credit in his medisave account, in accordance with any regulations made under section 57 or 77(1):
+116A\.—(1) Notwithstanding section 24(3A), on or after the death of a member of the Fund, the Board may, subject to such conditions as the Minister may from time to time impose, permit the withdrawal, for one or more of the following purposes, of the whole or any part of the sum standing to the member’s credit in his medisave account, in accordance with any regulations made under section 34 of the MediShield Life Scheme Act 2015 or section 77(1):

-(a) for such medical, psychiatric or other treatment or services received by the member as may be prescribed by those regulations, if that withdrawal had been authorised —
+(a) for such medical, psychiatric or other treatment or services received by the member as may be prescribed by regulations made under section 77(1), if that withdrawal had been authorised —

 (i) before the member’s death, by him or, if he was unable to give the authorisation, by a prescribed person; or

 (ii) on or after the member’s death, by a prescribed person;

+[Act 4 of 2015 wef 01/11/2015]

-(b) for such medical, psychiatric or other treatment or services as may be prescribed by those regulations received (whether before, on or after the date of commencement of section 8 of the Central Provident Fund (Amendment) Act 2012), or to be received, by the member’s spouse, child or parent or by such other person as may be prescribed by those regulations, if that withdrawal had been authorised by the member before his death;
+(b) for such medical, psychiatric or other treatment or services as may be prescribed by regulations made under section 77(1) received (whether before, on or after the date of commencement of section 8 of the Central Provident Fund (Amendment) Act 2012), or to be received, by the member’s spouse, child or parent or by such other person as may be prescribed by regulations made under section 77(1), if that withdrawal had been authorised by the member before his death;

+[Act 4 of 2015 wef 01/11/2015]

-(c) for any premium payable for the member’s insurance under the MediShield Scheme established and maintained by the Board under section 53, or under any medical insurance scheme or other insurance scheme referred to in section 77(1)(k), if —
+(c) for any premium (including interest and penalties for late payment) and other sums payable for the member’s insurance under the MediShield Life Scheme, or under any medical insurance scheme or other insurance scheme referred to in section 34(2)(j) of the MediShield Life Scheme Act 2015 or section 77(1)(k), if —

-(i) the member is insured (whether before, on or after the date of commencement of section 8 of the Central Provident Fund (Amendment) Act 2012), or has applied before his death to be insured (whether such application is made before, on or after the date of commencement of section 8 of the Central Provident Fund (Amendment) Act 2012), under the MediShield Scheme, medical insurance scheme or other insurance scheme, as the case may be; and
+(i) the member is insured under the MediShield Life Scheme, or under any medical insurance scheme or other insurance scheme, as the case may be; and

+[Act 4 of 2015 wef 01/11/2015]

 (ii) the Board has authorised, whether before or after the member’s death, the withdrawal of any amount standing to his credit in his medisave account for the payment of any such premium.

 [Act 23 of 2012 wef 01/08/2013]

+[Act 4 of 2015 wef 01/11/2015]

+[Act 4 of 2015 wef 01/11/2015]

 (2) Where the Board has permitted the withdrawal of any money under subsection (1), section 24(3A) shall not apply to that money.